Don’t forget to add your PTO membership when registering for DI!

 When and where is DI?

 DI teams meet from November to March at a time and location decided by the team manager.
 Generally meetings take place once a week for two hours at the team manager’s home or at the school.
 Additional meetings may be needed as the tournament date approaches.
 There is a Holliston dress rehearsal in March prior to the regional tournament.
 Winners of the regional tournament go on to compete at the State level in Worcester.
-Last year, three of the 11 Holliston DI teams went to Worcester and one team was selected to attend the global finals in Knoxville, TN.
+Last year, several Holliston DI teams went to Worcester and three teams were selected to attend the Global Finals tournament in Knoxville, TN.
 This year Global Finals will be held in Kansas City, MO!

 What are the benefits of DI for my child?